mikeal/nopm/README.md

 In our prior example, the build was a file that read other files directly and concatenated them together.
 We're going to make a slight modification to that process:

-1. We're going to return a *inclusion proof* for our input files.
+1. We're going to return an *inclusion proof* for our input files from the build process.
 2. We're going to add a flag that allows us to build from that *inclusion proof* (looking up and verifying hash identities from `git show`) rather than local files.

-This build reads a bunch of files and performs a transformation on them to produce a new file that includes what it needs from these parts.
+Our build reads a bunch of files and performs a transformation on them to produce a new file that includes what it needs from these parts.
 The fact that these are "files" is not relevant, all builds takes a bunch of smaller things and combine them into a new thing.
-Files are obvious/easy to hash, other smaller things a build may rely on could be more abstract or difficult to hash but accomplishable in any system.
+Files are obvious/easy to hash, other things a build may rely on could be more abstract or difficult to hash but accomplishable in any system.

-Using `git show` to retrieve files content by hash identity means building from proof will only only work if the files are actually checked in to git.
+Using `git show` to retrieve file content by hash identity means building from proof will only work if the files are actually checked in to git.
 This is a simple way to demonstrate core concepts, and is trivially replaced with any CLI that retrieves files by hash.
 We'll be using git's hash identity algorithm to secure the files we include in our program, so our proofs will expect this algorithm.
 That doesn't mean we're incompatible with other algorithms, it's easy to produce alternate identities for the same content using different algorithms, and once you know they are equivalent (verifiably so!) you can use them interchangably as you hold a verifiable proof of their equivalency.

 ```zsh
 #!/bin/sh